-iPhone 8 Release Date And Rumors: 4K/QFHD Display, Laser Sensors, Killer Wireless Charging And A Cruel Price Point
+iPhone 8 Release Date And Rumors: 4K-QFHD Display, Laser Sensors, Killer Wireless Charging, And A Cruel Price Point

 The iPhone 8 has been making headlines ever since its predecessor, the iPhone 7, made its debut.
-With the upcoming flagship widely considered as Apple’s first real effort in years at innovating and upgrading its most iconic product, the expectations for the iPhone 8 are raised very high.
-If rumors are to be believed, however, it appears that Apple would not only meet the market’s expectations for its 2017 halo device, it would far exceed it.
+With the upcoming flagship widely considered as Apple’s first real effort in years at innovating and upgrading its most iconic product, the expectations for the iPhone 8 are very high.
+If rumors are to be believed, however, it appears that Apple would not only meet the market’s expectations for its 2017 halo device, but it would also far exceed it.

 The past few weeks have been rife with leaks and other details about the iPhone 8.
 The iPhone 8’s release date and specs, for one, continue to emerge from numerous analysts and reports in a steady stream.
-While the device’s official release date has not been released by Apple, analysts are quite unanimous in the idea that the Cupertino-based tech giant would release the iPhone 8 sometime in September 2017.
+While the device’s official release date has not been released by Apple, analysts are quite unanimous in the idea that the Cupertino-based tech giant would release the iPhone 8 sometime in September of 2017.

 The tech giant has followed a September release date for its flagship smartphone ever since the debut of the iPhone 5 back in 2012.
 Thus, there is a good chance that the tech giant would release the 10th-anniversary iPhone this September as well.
-With the iPhone 8’s release date all but confirmed for September 2017, speculations about the upcoming flagship’s specs and features have also begun to emerge consistently.
+With the iPhone 8’s release date all but confirmed for later this year, speculations about the upcoming flagship’s specs and features have also begun to consistently emerge.

 One thing that the iPhone 8 is rumored to feature is a brand new display that goes far beyond what current flagships in the mobile industry offer.
 The iPhone 4 was a revolutionary device during its time due to its groundbreaking Retina display.
-However, over the years, Apple’s rivals such as Samsung and Sony have released flagship smartphones with displays that far exceed Apple’s Retina resolution.
+However, over the years, Apple’s rivals, such as Samsung and Sony, have released flagship smartphones with displays that far exceed Apple’s Retina resolution.
 Currently, the iPhone 7 and iPhone 7 Plus’ screens are downright obsolete when compared to the resolution of its main rivals such as the Galaxy S7 Edge and the LG G5.

 This, however, seems set to change with the iPhone 8.
 According to a PC Advisor report, Apple has been asking its suppliers to create a display that would feature “better screen resolution than ones from Samsung.”
 Considering that Samsung’s current flagships utilize a Quad HD screen, there are only two resolution options that Apple could be gunning for – Quad Full HD (QFHD) or straight-up 4K.